Fowl Cholera in Chickens (2022 Update)

 - adjuvant bacterins: these are vaccines where the antigens are killed and cannot provoke the disease.
 The adjuvant is an extra ingredient that helps to boost the immune system of the chicken

-In November 2021, researchers from Ethiopia published some very promising results on the development of a new vaccine.
+In November 2021, researchers from Ethiopia published some promising results on developing a new vaccine.
 In the tests, their gamma-irradiated fowl cholera mucosal vaccine provided 100% protection against fowl cholera, compared to the 85% of the adjuvant bacterin vaccine they currently use.
 They reported an all-around boost in antibodies in the saliva as well as in the blood of the chickens.

 Further research and testing are needed, but the preliminary findings show promising results for a new vaccine without all the drawbacks of the existing vaccines.